voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 **Matching**

-Once IoUs have been computed, predictions and ground truth objects need to be matched to compute true positives, false positives, and false negatives:
+Once IoUs have been computed, predictions and ground truth objects are matched to compute true positives, false positives, and false negatives:

 -   For each class, start with the highest confidence prediction, match it to the ground truth object that it overlaps with the highest IoU.
-A prediction only matches if the IoU is above the specified IoU threshold (0.5 by default)
+A prediction only matches if the IoU is above the specified ``iou`` threshold (default = 0.5)

 -   If a prediction matched to a non-crowd gt object, it will not match to a crowd even if the IoU is higher